The Law of Patience and Perseverance

 Patient people didn’t get distracted, and they didn’t get discouraged.
 They maintained their focus on doing the work to achieve their goals, and they weren’t discouraged by the obstacles and challenges they encountered.
 Patient people accepted problem-solving as part of the process.
 They weren’t surprised by obstacles; they were prepared.

 I also noticed that patient people were a source of encouragement and positive energy.
 They had a calming effect on the people around them.
 Because the patient people did not get upset or derailed by the problems they faced, they influenced others to complain less and solve more.

-Patience and perseverance -- and the focus that comes with it -- are essential disciplines.
+Patience and perseverance — and the focus that comes with it — are essential disciplines of leadership.
 People with patience have an enormous competitive advantage over impatient people.
 Patient people solve problems faster, get better results, and experience significantly less stress.